 But there was no reply.

-Taking a breath, building up as much strength as she could muster, she broke the surface again to look up at the castle.
-What was it Arieden wanted her to do?
-She hated that he couldn’t just explain.
+After taking a breath, allowing her courage and strength to grow, she broke the surface again to look up at the impressive castle.
+What was it Areiden wanted her to do?
 In an instinct, she turned to look at the other side of the lake.
 A wall of tall, green trees met her gaze.
 This was another thing she had never encountered, a forest.
-Though she had seen lone trees before, and was memorized by their beauty, this amount was simply overpowering, and further astonished her.
+Though she had seen lone trees before, and was mesmerized by their beauty, this amount was simply overpowering, and further astonished her.
 Vilven shook her head in disbelief, and began to turn back to the castle.

 Just as she did, she noticed a couple guards, one younger and one slightly older, walking around the castle.
 As quick as she could, she pushed herself underneath the water, cursing herself for not being more careful.
 But before she could get underneath, she did notice the younger guard turn his head toward her movement.

-Running her hands through her dark blue hair, she tried to think about how to get up there, which was about 5 times her height.
+Running her hands through her dark blue hair, she tried to think about how to get up there, which was about five times her height.
 Glancing around for the guards, she put her back against the wall, and started to search through her pack.
 She realized she neglected to look through it before.
-She smiled as she spotted pitons and a hammer.
+In her rummaging she saw some useful things, such as torches and rope, but she smiled as she spotted pitons and a hammer.
 She got an idea.
 Admittedly, she wasn’t sure it would work, but she didn’t have any other plan.
 So she walked to right underneath the window, and as high as she could reach, hammered two pitons, shoulder length apart, into the cracks of the stone.
 When she felt they were secure she began to pull herself up, and though it was difficult, she was able to get each foot on either piton, and balancing between the two, she leaned against the wall.
 Pushing her body against the stone, she found two more pitons in her bag to replicate what she had just done.
 And though it wasn’t as easy this time, she successfully hammered the next two into the wall.
 However, this time she was unsuccessful pulling herself up, and she fell, back first, down to the hard, grass-covered ground.